Start your business

 If you’re starting your LLC alone, you may feel an Operating Agreement is unnecessary, especially since one is not required to proceed in Colorado.
 However, LLC Operating Agreements can outline what happens to your company if you leave or become incapacitated and help protect you and your assets in case of dissolution or bankruptcy.
 If you are starting your LLC with partners or other managers, each party will need to agree to the terms and sign the document.

 To get your Colorado LLC Operating Agreement started on the right foot, you may want to consider getting the help of a trusted source.
-ZenBusiness offers an easy-to-follow Operating Agreement template for just $35.
+ZenBusiness offers an easy-to-follow Operating Agreement template.

 The final step to starting your Colorado LLC is to obtain an Employer Identification Number (EIN).
 It’s also known as a tax ID number and a Federal Employer Identification Number (FEIN).
 This unique nine-digit number allows the government to identify and tax your business.
 It also allows you to: